Sallis Public Records Directory

 Criminal Records

-Criminal records in Attala County encompass felony, misdemeanor, and traffic offenses, as well as sex offender registry information.
+Criminal records in Attala County cover felony, misdemeanor, and traffic offenses, as well as sex offender registry information.
 The Attala County Circuit Clerk's Office maintains these records, which are accessible to the public under the Mississippi Public Records Act.
-Background checks can be conducted through the Mississippi Bureau of Investigation, which provides comprehensive criminal history reports.
+Background checks can be conducted through the Mississippi Bureau of Investigation, which provides criminal history reports.
 These checks include information on arrests, convictions, and any outstanding warrants.

 Public Records Access